ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-StatsAnalysisOmicsData.md

 ## Statistical Analysis in R - Exact Tests

-With our transcript sequence data now aligned and quantified, we can begin to perform some statistical analysis of the data.
+With our [transcript sequence data][[countsCSV]] now aligned and quantified, we can begin to perform some statistical analysis of the data.
 For next generation squencing data (e.g., RNA sequences), it is a common task to identify differentially expressed genes (tags) between two (or more) groups.
 Exact tests often are a good place to start with differential expression analysis of transcriptomic data sets.
 These tests are the [classic edgeR approach][edgerMan] to make pairwise comparisons between the groups.

 Once negative binomial models are fitted and dispersion estimates are obtained, we can proceed with testing procedures for determining differential expression of the genes in our *Tribolium castaneum* reference genmoe using the **exactTest** function of edgeR.